pajhiwo/python_help/Iterators_generators.md

 # Iterators and Generators

 ## Iterator
 iter()” takes an iterable object and returns an iterator.
 Iterator object can be used only once.
-It means after it raises StopIteration once, it will keep raising the same exception
+It means after it raises StopIteration once, it will keep raising the same exception.
+In creating an iterator in python, we use the iter() and next() functions
 ```python
 x = iter([1, 2, 3])
 x